-Wait for the transaction to confirm within an acceptable (for you) amount of time.
+Wait for the transaction to confirm within an amount of time that is acceptable for you.

-If it doesn't, right click the "stuck" transaction and select Increase the fee.
+If the confirmation does not occur as expected, right click the "stuck" transaction and select Increase the fee.
 A window will popup with an option to raise the fee.

 Move the slider back and forth to get new confirmation estimates.

-You can also calculate the "sufficient" fee yourself using data from 21.co.
+You can also calculate the "sufficient" fee yourself.

-In this particular case, paying anywhere between 201-220 satoshi per byte should be good enough to get the transaction confirmed within next 25 blocks or roughly 4 hours.
+In this particular case, paying anywhere between 201 and 220 satoshi per byte should be good enough to get the transaction confirmed within the next 25 blocks or roughly 4 hours.

 To calculate the total needed fee click OK.
 Transaction details will pop up (don't hit the Sign button yet).

-Multiply this size with a chosen fee rate and you'll get the total fee that needs to be paid, let's say:
+Multiply this size by a chosen fee rate, and you will get the total fee that needs to be paid.
+Let's say:

 226 B x 220 satoshi = 49 720 satoshi or 0.0004972 BTC